pingidentity/cassandra-spring-boot-starter/README.md

 `cassandra.metrics-enabled` - enables/disables metrics collection for cluster, enabled by default.
 `cassandra.jmx-reporting-enabled` - enables/disables metrics reporting over JMX, enabled by default.

+### Misc options
+`cassandra.scan-packages` - comma separated list of package to scan for mappers and accessors.
+See [auto binding section](#auto-binding-of-mappers--accessors) for detailed information.

 ## Customizing
 When properties is not enough cassandra auto configuration provides a way for programmatic customization of cluster configuration.
 There are two customization interfaces avaliable: